-The need to learn to understand people most often occurs when a person was mistaken about the others more than once.
+The need to learn to understand people’s behavior most often occurs when you were proven wrong about others more than once.
 Since we are all more or less dependent on the people around us, understanding others’ behavior is one of the key life skills.
 How to develop it?

 What is worth reading

 Since the topic of today’s article is very general, I want to give some references to the theoretical material that will be useful.